NEW TO REGULATION

 Whilst a firm does not need to involve a compliance consultant in the application process, clients have valued our help, especially in breaking through the jargon used in the process and in understanding the FCA rules.

-Or… you may be a firm that needs to comply with FCA regulation for the first time, such as firms entering the Consumer Credit Sector.
-We have helped firms apply for FCA Authorisation who had little experience of FCA rules and regulation.
+Or… you may be a firm that needs to comply with FCA regulation for the first time.
+We can guide you through the process.

 The first stage would be to speak to us and describe what stage you are at and what you are thinking.
 We will ask why you are considering setting up a directly regulated firm (or changing to being directly regulated.)
-We will then give you an honest appraisal – join a network, go directly authorised, perhaps even – consider a change of plan.
-If you wish to proceed with our help then we will meet and design a bespoke plan for your firm’s authorisation.
-We can then allocate what needs doing by the different people in your organisation and those people associated with your organisation – accountants, solicitors, advisers, administrators, etc. We can work out together how much of the process you want us to undertake.
-We would then set out how to achieve your objective of getting authorised and by what time.
+We will then give you a summary of your authorisation options.
+After these initial discussions, if you require our help then we will meet and design a bespoke plan for your firm’s authorisation.
+We can then allocate the different tasks to the different people in your organisation and those people associated with your organisation – accountants, solicitors, advisers, administrators, etc. We can work out together how much of the process you want us to undertake.